Mtn-Man/JellyMac-AMP/README.txt

 • Configures Transmission for magnet link automation
 • Guides you through any optional settings

+Zero-Config:
-Zero-Config: Default settings work perfectly for local media storage.
+Default settings work perfectly for local media storage and organization.
 Your movies go to ~/Movies/Movies, TV shows to ~/Movies/Shows, your Drop folder is ~/Downloads/JellyDrop.
 Just press Enter through the setup and you're ready to go!